Seq # 361720040

 Phalonidia manniana (Fischer von Röslerstamm, 1839) Species

-In the past it was assumed that it was only one species, but since the publication of Marko Mutanen and colleagues in Zootaxa 3262: 1–21 DNA barcodes reveal that the widespread European tortricid moth Phalonidia manniana (Lepidoptera: Tortricidae) is a mixture of two species, we known that what has hitherto been called Phalonidia manniana actually consists of a complex of two closely related species: Phalonidia maniana (Fischer von Röslerstamm, 1839) and Phalonidia udana (Guenée, 1845) (Mutanen et al. 2012).
+In the past it was assumed that it was only one species but since the publication of Marko Mutanen and colleagues in Zootaxa 3262: 1–21 DNA barcodes reveal that the widespread European tortricid moth Phalonidia manniana (Lepidoptera: Tortricidae) is a mixture of two species, we knew that what has hitherto been called Phalonidia manniana actually consists of a complex of two closely related species: Phalonidia maniana (Fischer von Röslerstamm, 1839) and Phalonidia udana (Guenée, 1845) (Mutanen et al. 2012).

 A fairly common species in Belgium, mainly distributed in the northern part.